 Each month, we deliver fresh, seasonal ideas and practical action items tailored for small nonprofits.
 Whether you’re planning events, engaging donors, or boosting your outreach, we’ve got you covered with timely tips and inspiration.
 Plus, download the workbook to use all month long—perfect for staying organized and on track!

-NEW FOR 2026: What Nonprofits Should Be Thinking About This May
+NEW FOR JULY 2026: What Nonprofits Should Be Thinking About This Month

-Let’s Dig in to the May Nonprofit Monthly Planning Workbook
+Let’s Dig in to the July Nonprofit Monthly Planning Workbook

 Awareness Holidays & Observances